markosbaratsas/charging-operator/README.md

 This project was developed by [Markos Baratsas](https://github.com/markosbaratsas) as part of his Diploma Thesis in the [School of Electrical and Computer Engineering of NTUA](https://www.ece.ntua.gr/en).

+## Live Website
+A live version of this system is deployed on this [link](https://charging-operator.baratsas.gr/).

 ## What this repository includes

 This repository includes the following: